Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 Today, open source software is everywhere – from Linux-based servers, to Android smartphones, to the Firefox Web browser, to name just a handful of open source platforms in widespread use today.

-But the open source code that makes the world spin doesn't write itself.
-It's developed by open source contributors – including, potentially, you.
+But the open source code driving these innovations doesn't write itself.
+It's developed by open source contributors – and you could be one of them.
 If you're passionate about helping to grow an open source tool or application, or you want to gain some valuable coding experience that you can show off to prospective employers, helping to develop open source may be an obvious thing to do.

-What's less obvious if you're new to the world of open source, however, is where to start when contributing to an open source project.
-That's what we explain in this article, which draws on our extensive experience engaging with a dynamic community of awesome open source coders who write the software that helps power BindPlane.
+If you're new to open source, knowing where to start contributing might not be as straightfoward.
+This article leverages my experience with a vibrant community of open source coders who write the software that helps power BindPlane.

 Understanding open source projects

-Let's start with the basics by explaining what, exactly, open source means and what a typical open source project entails.
+Let's start with the basics: what is open source and what a typical open source project involves?

 Open source is software whose source code is publicly available.